 What preparation is required?

-This pelvic ultrasound scan is being performed trans-abdominally with a full bladder, so please drink 2 pints of water one hour before your scan.
-On occasions, a transvaginal ultrasound scan might be required in order to further evaluate the pelvic organs.
+This pelvic ultrasound scan is being performed trans-abdominally and on occasions, a transvaginal ultrasound scan might be required in order to further evaluate the pelvic organs.

 The pelvic ultrasound scan will examine and evaluate your gynaecological organs for any abnormality such as: